Construction of PPT entangled state and its detection by using second-order moment of the partial transposition: Abstract

 \section{Abstract}

-In this work, we adopt a formalism by which we construct a new family of positive partial transpose (PPT) states, which includes separable and PPT entangled states (PPTES) in a $d_{1}\otimes d_{2}$ dimensional system and then derive a condition that can distinguish between them.
-The PPT condition is expressed in terms of the inequality between the second-order moment of the system's partial transposition $(p_2)$ and the reciprocal of the product of $d_{1}$ and $d_{2}$.
-The second order moment $(p_{2})$ plays a vital role in detecting the PPT states as it is very easy to calculate and may be a realizable quantity in an experiment.
-Once we know that the given state is a PPT state, we will use a suitable witness operator to detect whether the given PPT state is a PPTES.
-Further, we have established a relation between the second and third order moments of partial transposition of a PPT state and have shown that the violation of the inequality implies that the detected state is a negative partial transpose (NPT) entangled state.
-We will then construct a quantum state by considering the mixture of a separable and an entangled state and obtain a condition on the mixing parameter for which the mixture represents a PPT entangled state.
-We observe that the resulting PPT entangled state may also be detected by the same witness operator $W$, which had detected the entangled state present in the mixture.
+We adopt a formalism by which we construct and detect a new family of positive partial transpose entangled states in $d_1\otimes d_2$ dimensional system.
+Our detection method is based on the second order moment $p_2(\rho^{T_B})$ as it is very easy to calculate and may be realizable in laboratory.
+We show that if the second order moment $p_2(\rho^{T_B})$ in $d_1\otimes d_2$ dimensional system satisfy $p_2(\rho^{T_B})\leq\frac{1}{d_1 d_2-1}$, then the state is a PPT state.
+We also derive an equivalent condition on the bloch vector.
+Then, we construct a quantum state by considering the mixture of a separable and an entangled state and obtain a condition on the mixing parameter for which the mixture represents a PPTES.
 Finally, applying our results, we have shown that the distillable key rate of the private state, prepared through our prescription, is positive.
 It suggests that our result also has potential applications in quantum cryptography.